Mandy9943/commit-gen/README.md

 # AI Commit Message Generator

-Generate commit messages for free.
+Generate commit messages using AI models.

-This tool uses the Gemini AI model to generate commit messages based on your git diff.
+This tool uses both the Google Gemini AI model and the Groq AI model to generate commit messages based on your git diff.

 ## Prerequisites